huydangluocga/CSD201/README.md

-This is an assignment about Bus Booking Management using Binary Search Tree
+This is an assignment about Bus Booking Management using Binary Search Tree and Linked List

 - Requirement to use this project:
 + Netbeans 8.2 (or higher)